9 Lessons Learned From 10 Crazy Years of Cybersecurity

 Data.

-Now that data is worth more than ever, and there’s more of it, cyberattacks have increased by a whopping 440 percent since 2009, raising valid concerns among businesses, individuals, and governments alike.
+Now that data is worth more than ever, and we’re creating more of it (402.74 million terabytes daily, to be precise), cyberattacks have increased by a whopping 440% since 2009.

-This isn’t to say that you shouldn’t rely on any outside service providers; rather, you should be cautious of who you grant access privileges to.
-Trust is a very fickle thing, especially with hundreds of thousands — and sometimes millions — of dollars on the line.
+*This isn’t a pitch for abolishing third-party services; rather, you should be cautious of who you work with.
+Trust is already a fickle thing, and having millions of dollars on the line doesn’t help.

 A close-up photo of a screen where stock value is dropping.
 Photo by samxmeg via iStock.com